UN chief Guterres warns of fast-rising Pacific ocean – DW – 08/27/2024

 United Nations Secretary-General Antonio Guterres issued a global SOS on Tuesday, saying ocean temperatures were rising in the Pacific Islands at three times the global average rate.

-A rise in the temperature makes the water expand, which contributes to rising sea levels.

-"I am in Tonga to issue a global SOS—Save Our Seas—on rising sea levels," he said, while speaking at the Pacific Islands Forum.
+"I am in Tonga to issue a global SOS—Save Our Seas—on rising sea levels," he said at the Pacific Islands Forum.

 The UN chief said the Pacific Islands were "uniquely exposed" to the impact of rising sea levels.

 "Global average sea levels are rising at rates unprecedented in the past 3,000 years.
-The ocean is overflowing because of climate change," he said in a post on X, formerly Twitter.
+The ocean is overflowing because of climate change," he said.

 Guterres spoke about the findings of a report that showed the South West Pacific was worst hit by rising sea levels.
-Some places were affected by more than double the global average in the last three decades.
+In the last three decades, some places were affected by more than double the global average.

-He said the Pacific islands were only one or two meters above sea level and hence uniquely vulnerable.
+He said the Pacific islands were only one or two meters above sea level and, therefore, uniquely vulnerable.
 "Half the infrastructure is within 500 meters of the sea," he added.

 A report by the UN climate monitoring body said seas had risen by around 15 centimeters in some parts of the Pacific in the last 30 years.
 The global average was 9.4 centimeters.